chenchenzi/chenzixu/content/resources/forcedalignment/fa3.md

 ```
 $ join -v 1 -1 2 -2 1 tmp1.txt tmp2.txt >missingwords.txt
 ```
 (`-v 1`: this flag displays the non-matching records of the file 1.
-The following `-1 2 -2 1`: file 1 second column or field; file 2 first column)
+The following `-1 2 -2 1`: file 1, second column or field; file 2, first column.)
 This `missingwords.txt` lists the missing Chinese characters and you can manually add them to the original `dict` file in the `/model`.

 ## 3.3 Running P2FA